Shrikris630/tt_um_adpll/docs/info.md

 -->

 ## How it works
 Works at 2MHz using 50MHz clock as a sampling clock.
+However, it is programmable based on the inputs given

 ## How to test
 Step the frequency 2MHz by 0.5MHz and measure the lock time.
 Also measure the jitter present in 2MHz output